syncfusion-content/wpf-docs/wpf/Chromeless-Window/Styling-the-ChromelessWindow.md

 ---
 layout: post
-title: Styling the ChromelessWindow
+title: Styling the ChromelessWindow in WPF Chromeless Window control | Syncfusion
-description: Styling the ChromelessWindow
+description: Learn about Styling the ChromelessWindow support in Syncfusion WPF Chromeless Window control and more.
 platform: wpf
 control: ChromelessWindow
 documentation: ug
 ---
-# Styling the ChromelessWindow
+# Styling the ChromelessWindow in WPF Chromeless Window

 This section deals with the Styles and Templates supported by ChromelessWindow control.